Access4Learning/specgen_input_common/98_Xslt/Readme.md

 ### dmToJsonSchema.xsl

-This XSLT file is responsible to produce the various data model schemas for a given SIF specification.
+This XSLT file is responsible for producing the various data model schemas for a given SIF specification.
 These schemas are referenced from the top-level Open API yaml file.
 The various input parameters are of importance to drive the specific schemas.
 These can be more or less strict in terms of mandatory elements.
 The schemas for _create_ end-points are more strict than the schemas for _update_ end-points.
 Generally this XSLT needs to be called twice with a different set of input parameters, so that the _create_ and _update_ schemas are produced because the top-level Open API yaml has references to both schemas.

 **Input**
 Locale specific input XML file that was produced by the SpecGen process (e.g. `SIF_DataModel.infra.input-3.5.xml`).